resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 ## Security Groups

-Complete the security group checklist
+Create a Security Group with the help of the security group checklist

 http://tinyurl.com/creating-a-security-group